Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

 Figure~\ref{fig:pred_tudy} also shows that our models are less precise for older years.
-One possible reason is the failure of our models to account for the time trend due to, \emph{e.g.}, global warming \citep{seneviratne2021weather}.
+One possible reason is the failure of our models to account for the time trend due to, e.g., global warming \citep{seneviratne2021weather}.
 Although we assume in our study that this trend is present for all three stations and can be ignored, if the trend behaviour differs across stations, it must be considered.

-To emphasize the respective strengths of both procedures, a comparison is essential.
+To emphasise the respective strengths of both procedures, a comparison is essential.
 We assess the performance of our models using the Root Mean Squared Error (RMSE) (and a Squared Standard Error (SSE)\footnote{SSE $=\frac{1}{\sqrt{n}}\Big(\frac{1}{n}\sum_{i=1}^n \Big((Y_i-\hat{Y}_i)^2-\big(\frac{1}{n}\sum_{j=1}^n(Y_j-\hat{Y}_j)^2\big)^2\Big)\Big)^{1/4}$.}) and Mean Absolute Error (MAE) (and a Absolute Standard Error (ASE)\footnote{ASE$=\frac{1}{\sqrt{n}}\Big(\frac{1}{n}\sum_{i=1}^n \Big(|Y_i-\hat{Y}_i|-\big(\frac{1}{n}\sum_{j=1}^n|Y_j-\hat{Y}_j|\big)^2\Big)\Big)^{1/2}$.}) as measures of predictive performance.
-Table~\ref{tab:tudy} contains the errors computed on the entire test set and for the most extreme part of the test set, which includes $Y_i$'s exceeding their empirical median computed on the extreme test set.
+Table~\ref{tab:tudy} contains the errors computed on the entire test set and on its most extreme half w.r.t. the Port Tudy observations, defined as the observations for which $Y_i$ exceeds its empirical median computed on the extreme test set.
 Overall, the MGPRED procedure performs better: despite using a censored likelihood criterion, it models the smallest values more accurately than the ROXANE procedure.
 However, the ROXANE procedure, with its OLS predictive algorithm, performs better in the most extreme regions.
 This tendency is generally observed in sea level studies and when Concarneau and Le Crouesty are used as output stations (see Tables~\ref{tab:tudy_sl}, \ref{tab:concarneau}, and \ref{tab:lecrouesty} in the Appendix).
 Figure~\ref{fig:qqplot_tudy_comparison} presents QQ-plots comparing predicted values from different models.
 All three routines produce values of the same order, with larger values estimated by the ROXANE algorithm in the most extreme regions, which appear to better match the true ones, as shown in Figure~\ref{fig:qqplot_tudy_ss}.
 All predicted values from the ROXANE algorithm fall within the 0.95-prediction confidence interval derived from MGPRED.